artefactual/archivematica-docs/dev-manual/api/api-reference-archivematica.rst

 Only a subset of these options might be needed for most use-cases.
-A fundamental difference between the package endpoint and others from which a transfer can be initiated is that a storage service transfer location UUID isnt always required.
+A fundamental difference between the package endpoint and others from which a transfer can be initiated is that a storage service transfer source location's UUID isn't always required and the default transfer source location is used automatically.

-In some cases that might still be ideal.
+When working with multiple transfer source locations, to start a transfer from a non-default location, you need to specify the location's UUID.

 *Starting a transfer using an absolute path*::